lrdennison/rice-sandwich/README.md

 The idea is to use a Domain Specific Language (written in Ruby of course) to handle most of the tedious work.

+## The Handle/Body pattern

+Note: this is also referred to as the _pointer-to-implementation_ design pattern.

+When writing C++ that plays nicely with Ruby, you can find that your code is using relatively simple objects that have pointers to other simple objects.
+While Rice is really useful, one area that is problematic is that lack of integration with Ruby's garbage collector.
+A solution is to use smart pointers (C++ std::shared_ptr) pretty much everywhere.

+In order for this to work, the C++ class being registered with Ruby isn't the implementation, it is the smart pointer (aka Handle).
+Rice has nice ways of registering methods on a class but doesn't seem to understand delegating through a smart pointer.
+One has to have delegation methods defined in the handle class so that the calls are forwarded to the implementation class.

+## How does Rice-sandwich help?

+Using a simple description, rice-sandwich generates C++ code for both a Base class and a Handle class.
+One writes an implementation class which is derived from the Base class and whose methods are called by the Handle class.
+The implementation is "sandwiched" between the Base and Handle.

+The base class contains just the Ruby-accessible data members (aka attributes) for the class.
+Setter and getter methods are placed in the Handle class.

+The Handle class is derived from std::shared_ptr<>.
+As mentioned, it has the accessor methods plus delegates for the implementation methods.
+The method delegates are constructed using a bit of template hackery so that one doesn't need the method signature in the DSL, just the method name.

 ## Example of using the DSL